-We’re going to examine CDC guidelines and recommendations for re-opening and look at some specific scenarios within the amusement and entertainment industry to add context.
+We’re going to examine the Centers for Disease Control and Prevention guidelines and recommendations for reopening and look at some specific scenarios within the amusement and entertainment industry to add context.

 Amusement and entertainment operators should consult with their local and state governments’ health and safety teams about the requirements for re-open.
 Most, if not all, amusement operators will likely start with a partial opening to ensure social distancing is maintained.
 Additional queue line space might be required with directions for guests to stay in compliance with social distancing.

 Focus on capacity management